Your goal is to grow so strong on the inside that nothing on the outside can affect your inner peace of mind without your conscious permission.

-- People are much nicer when they’re happier, which says a lot about people who aren’t very nice to you.
+- People are much nicer when they’re at peace with themselves, which says a lot about people who aren’t very nice to you.
 Wish them well, and be on your way.

 - Don’t lower your standards, but do remember that removing your expectations of others is the best way to avoid being disappointed by them.
 You will end up sadly disappointed if you expect people will always do for you as you do for them.
 Not everyone has the same heart as you.